Aakash-mishra2/gmail-api-oauth-node-backend-app/README.md

 ### Basic Client-Server architecture between Client(Frontend) and Server(Backend)

 ## Improvement scope in this Code
 - Scope to add testing of the app in future.
+- Creating just one application and using files to store and retrieve the credential token is another approach but in large scale application using files with data storage is not preferred for bigger amounts of data.
 - Better error handling of login or authorization errors and inform users on frontend to retry login.
 - Take user input on frontend about what label they want on their replies if needed.
 - User Sign out should be implemented and it must stops setInterval at the backend when trigerred.